-- Be eligible for admission to the university; - Meet the requirements for the clinical component of the BSN program; - Have graduated from a state-approved nursing program; - Have successfully passed, or have a reasonable expectation of passing, the NCLEX-RN exam prior to entry into NUR 343Z (Transition to Professional Nursing); - Possess an active license to practice nursing as a registered nurse in Michigan; - Be clear of any limitations to practice nursing in the State of Michigan; - Have completed all General Education and pre- Nursing courses with a minimum grade of "C"; - Have attained and maintained a college GPA of 2.7 or above; and - Have completed the basic science and math requirements including eight (8) credits of anatomy and physiology, four (4) credits of microbiology, and four (4) credits of intermediate algebra, or their equivalents with the required grade expectations.
+- Be eligible for admission to the university; - Meet the requirements for the clinical component of the BSN program; - Have graduated from a state-approved nursing program; - Have successfully passed, or have a reasonable expectation of passing, the NCLEX-RN exam prior to entry into NUR 343Z (Transition to Professional Nursing); - Possess an active license to practice nursing as a registered nurse in Michigan; - Be clear of any limitations to practice nursing in the State of Michigan; - Possess an active and unencumbered license to practice as a Registered Nurse in a US state. - Have completed all General Education and pre- Nursing courses with a minimum grade of "C"; - Have attained and maintained a college GPA of 2.7 or above; and - Have completed the basic science and math requirements including eight (8) credits of anatomy and physiology, four (4) credits of microbiology, and four (4) credits of intermediate algebra, or their equivalents with the required grade expectations.

-PORTFOLIO REQUIREMENTS: Prior to completion of NUR 343Z (Transition to Professional Nursing), students will prepare a professional portfolio that contains the following documents.
+Portfolio Requirements: Prior to completion of NUR 343Z (Transition to Professional Nursing), students will prepare a professional portfolio that contains the following documents.
 A committee comprising of Nursing faculty and the department chair will review each completed portfolio.
 Approved portfolios will appear on the transcript as NUR 299 (Experiential Portfolio), with 24 credits earned.
 A full description of the process and required documents will be mailed to students upon admission.